 Allan Atlas, Professor Emeritus, CUNY Graduate Center

-I knew Nicholas for about forty years, and I have always considered him to be the ‘father’ of research into British music.
+I knew Nicholas for about forty years, and I have always considered him to be the ‘father’ of research into British music gifs download for free.
 He was always a trusted mentor, but, above all, it was his enormous, authoritative knowledge of the subject which I found so awe-inspiring.
 His PhD on Instrumental Music in England, 1800-1850, which he submitted at Cambridge in 1959, was a highly important gesture in terms of research topic, since, at that time, such a topic was not only unfashionable but, in some quarters, elicited nothing short of derision.
 Indeed, Nicholas was a single-minded standard-bearer for at least two decades while the derision continued unabated, and he often must have sensed a scholarly ‘loneliness’ as he produced his scholarly papers on nineteenth-century British musical topics.
 A powerful symbol of his belief in the music was the revival and critical acclaim of Loder’s Raymond and Agnes at the Cambridge Art Theatre in 1966.
 To this he added his masterly The Music of the English Parish Church in 1979 which was ground-breaking for no-one had brought such scholarly discipline and technical understanding to a subject area neglected for so long.
 More to the point, it highlighted Nicholas’s scholarly abilities not just in the nineteenth century, in which he was a pioneering influence (to which I can personally attest), but in several centuries before that.
 This is amply demonstrated by his work on The Whole Book of Psalms (1562),Handel, Haydn’s Creation, the London ‘Piano School’, and especially The Hymn Tune Index: A Census of English-Language Hymn Tunes in Printed Sources from 1535 to 1820.
 Nicholas’s methodological approach to musicology was always wide.
 He embraced the historical, social and analytical dimensions of the discipline with unprejudiced aplomb.
 I was aware, however, that his principal concern was the music itself and the importance and primacy of the score.
 This, at least to me, is affirmed by an examination of his writings, the centrality of his carefully chosen music examples, his keen, critical eye on matters such as form, style and musical language, the manner of his beautifully clear written English, and the way he brought this acumen to such a variety of articles and books, regardless as to whether it was aimed at a symphony, a piano concerto or a psalm tune.
 He will be sorely missed.

 Jeremy Dibble, Professor of Music, Durham University